aolofsson/oh/elink/README.md

 ###ERX_MMU
 A table of N entries for translating incoming 12 bit address to a new value.
-Entries are aligned on 8 byte boundaries
+Entries are aligned on 8 byte boundaries.

 FIELD    | DESCRIPTION
 -------- |---------------------------------------------------